 Preparing your next PowerPoint presentation doesn’t have to be too taxing.
 Yes, it’s true that the medium has its problems.
 But you can solve most of these problems with a little bit of care and attention.
 So, now’s the time, to be more choosy with the PowerPoint palette.
-And, take on board some simple PowerPoint presentation skills.
+And, importantly, now's definitely the time to take on board some simple PowerPoint presentation skills.

 Typeface.
 Choose a typeface that your audience can read on your presentation screen.
 Experiment with a serif Typeface such as Times New Roman and sans-serif typefaces such as Arial and Verdana (Format: Replace Font).

 Font.
 You want your words to be readable by your audience—so, aim to use a font with a point size that is fully legible: 16 point or 18 point, perhaps (Format: Font).
 Of course, the fonts on this RB results presentation could always be improved.
 But, visually it’s a good piece of work.

 Colours.
 Your choice of typeface colour is also important (Format: Font: Color).
 That’s because some colours will be less visible to your audience than others.
 Greens and reds can be indistinct on a white background.
 Blues and blacks have more visibility.
 Therefore, don’t forget to consider your background colour scheme (Format: Background).
 The colour scheme on this Whitbread results presentation is a good example.

 Bullet Points.
 It’s often the bullet point list that creates most problems for your audience.
 Since there are either too many bullet points, too many words per bullet or just too many lists in a presentation.
 They work best when you want to summarise or signpost direction.
 So, this is what we’ve done.
 And, this is where we are going.
 Clearly the Solitary 101 PowerPoint presentation has one clear message.
 But it’s totally let down by the bullet points.

 Images.
 Aim to use images as effective visual metaphors in your presentation (Insert: Picture).
 This is because they will enhance and support your speech.
 But, do make sure that your pictures are big enough to fill the screen.